 A workspace belongs to a window manager, which in turn is tied to a display.
-A window manager has access to ten slots, and when switching the active workspace slot to one that has not been used, a new workspace will be created with the default mode controlled by the global/config/workspaces/default mode path.
+A window manager has access to ten slots, and when switching the active workspace slot to one that has not been used, a new workspace will be created with the default mode controlled by the global/settings/workspaces/default mode path.

 With multiple displays, you can migrate a workspace to another display via the global/workspace/migrate path.
 All windows within that workspace will also receive an update with the density, resolution and similar properties so density-aware windows can relayout and update accordingly.

 If the backing display is disconnected, orphaned workspaces will be migrated to the next available display and migrate back when the display re-appears.
 To disable this behavior, change global/settings/workspace/autoadopt.